Frederick B. Shaw: Early life and career

-Frederick Benjamin Shaw was born in Burlington, Pennsylvania on June 24, 1869, a son of a son of Charles David and Mary Helen (Dickinson) Shaw.
-He was raised and educated in Smithfield Township, Pennsylvania and Elmira, New York, then worked as a schoolteacher.
+Frederick Benjamin Shaw was born in Burlington, Pennsylvania, on June 24, 1869, a son of a son of Charles David and Mary Helen (Dickinson) Shaw.
+He was raised and educated in Smithfield Township, Pennsylvania, and Elmira, New York, then worked as a schoolteacher.
 He later became a reporter and editor for several Chemung County newspapers and joined the New York National Guard's 30th Separate Company.

 In 1892, Shaw quit the newspaper business with the intent of pursuing a fulltime military career.
 He joined the United States Army as a private in November 1892 and was assigned to Company A, 21st Infantry.
 Shaw served in the enlisted ranks for three years and attained the rank of corporal.
 In March 1896, Shaw passed the examination for appointment as an officer.
 He was commissioned as a second lieutenant of Infantry and assigned to the 5th Infantry Regiment at Fort McPherson, Georgia.

 War with Spain

 At the start of the War with Spain in 1898, the 5th Infantry was ordered to guard duty at ports and military facilities on the coast of South Carolina.
 The regiment was later ordered to the Tampa, Florida port of embarkation, where Shaw was assigned as quartermaster and commissary officer of the Independent Regular Brigade commanded by Theodore Schwan.
 When Schwan's brigade was ordered to Puerto Rico, Shaw took part in the subsequent campaign, including combat at Hormigueros.

 Shaw subsequently reported to the 5th Infantry during the occupation of Cuba, where he discovered that he had been promoted to first lieutenant and assigned to the 19th Infantry in Puerto Rico.
 Upon returning to Puerto Rico, Shaw found that his new regiment had been ordered to the Philippines.
-He served there from 1899 to 1901, including participation in the 1899-1900 Panay campaign of the Philippine Insurrection.
+He served there from 1899 to 1901, including participation in the 1899 to 1900 Panay campaign of the Philippine Insurrection.